zanderthuo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. head /etc/passwd - Display the first 10 lines of /etc/passwd
 7. head -3 iacta | tail -1 - Script that displays the third line of the file iacta.
 8. echo "Best School" > "\*\\\'\"Best School\"\'\\\*$\?\*\*\*\*\*:)" - A shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a ne
 9. ls -la > ls_cwd_content - a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
-If the file ls_cwd_content does not exist, create it.
+If the file ls_cwd_content does not exist, create it
+10. tail -1 < iacta >> iacta - script that duplicates the last line of the file iacta.